torsten-pf/pySlipQt/README.rst

 ::

-    pip install pyslip
+    pip install pyslipqt

 Using pip is the recommended way to install pySlipQt as the cheese shop code is guaranteed to work.
-The code in the GitHib repository is, unfortunately, a moving target.
+The code in the GitHub repository is, unfortunately, a moving target.

 Map Tiles Licensing